Washington, A History in Short Stories

 From rainy backwater to tech-driven powerhouse, Seattle has zoomed from obscurity to global leader in just over 100 years.
 How did it start?
 What caused the revolution?
 Where will it go?
-These questions will be answered in a new 2-part documentary Series, produced by Documentaries Seattle in conjunction with Fidget Films and local KCTS 9.
+These questions will be answered in a new 3-part documentary 1 hour each Series, produced by Documentaries Seattle and airing on local KBTC PBS..
 Over 50,000 people move to the Region every year, yet few of them understand why a vast rainforest transformed itself into one of the world’s leaders in technology, aerospace and retail.
 Better education makes better citizens to lead us into the future.
-This 3-hour Series will air on KCTS for 10 years and will be used as a visual history in all 4thand 7thgrade Washington State History classes.
-Join us as we tell this amazing story.
+This 3-hour Series will air on KBTC PBS for over 10 years and will be used as a learning tool in all 4th and 7th grade Washington State History classrooms.

 Dante is still pushing the creative limits of glass art in his Seattle studio and is at the top of the 3rd generation of “Maestros”.
 His Italian mentor influences show in everything he creates.
 His story is remarkable, being at the right place with the right people at the right time.
 In interviewing Lino Tagliapietra on March 16th 2023 while his last visit to Seattle about Dante, he says “If Dante was in Murano working in a factory, he would be called a Super Mastero, the top in all of Murano for sure the Primo Piazza the first one”.
 He also says “A film on Dante is very important so the world outside of Seattle and glass collectors can see what this man can create artistically.